 Term Assistant Professor of Psychology

-Professor Lee's research interests include school bullying, child maltreatment (abuse and neglect), parenting/discipline, and children/adolescent psychosocial and risk behaviors in developmental and cross-cultural perspectives.
-Before coming to Barnard, she has been teaching and doing research at Brandeis for three years after getting her PhD there, while advising undergraduate and masters students with their projects in Child and Adolescent Research on Development Lab.
+Professor Lee's research interests include school bullying, parenting/discipline, child maltreatment (abuse and neglect), and children/adolescent psychosocial and risk behaviors in developmental and cross-cultural perspectives.
+Before coming to Barnard, she has been teaching and doing research at Brandeis as a postdoctoral fellow and adjuct faculty for three years after getting her PhD there.
+She ran a combined developmental research lab (Child and Adolescent Research on Development lab) with three professors at Brandeis, while advising undergraduate and graduate students with their research projects.

 Professor Lee has been using Springfield Child Development Project as a co-investigator for her major research; it is a 7-year longitudinal study with 4-time points sponsored by National Institute of Child Health and Human Development (NICHD) that consists of European, African and Hispanic American mother-child dyads to investigate child and adolescent development.